burger-bytes/Burger-ESP32-NTPServer/README.md

 You could also use a feather breadboard, but the stacked setup has less soldering requirements.
 We will eventually upload a .STL file for a printable box that holds all the hardware components.

 **We have been using the right-angle mini gsm/cellular antenna, but we would recommend to try out adafruit's external active antenna (https://www.adafruit.com/product/960) - 10 watt draw for 5 meters of cable length + magnetic antenna seems like it would be better suited for the project.
 We have not tested this other antenna.
-It should only be a benefit in theory.
+In theory, it should be a substantial benefit.